Regional home building boost grant

 An example would be the purchase of a unit in a unit block, where the unit’s individual lot and plan description will not be available until the strata title has been registered.
 You do not have an off-the-plan contract to purchase if you have both a land contract and a building contract.

-An owner of land who builds a home or has a home built on the land without entering into a contract to build.
+An owner of land who builds a home or has a home built on the land without entering into a comprehensive home building contract.

 Place of residence